CSPI-QE/ocp-ci-docs/docs/OCP_CI_Tutorials/Reporting/Reporting_Guide.md

 ### How do I Report Jobs to TestGrid?

 We have been able to eliminate a manual process for reporting jobs to TestGrid.
-The most important thing to know about how jobs are reported to the `lp-interop` dashboards in TestGrid is that the automation that makes it happen looks for the unique identifier `lp-interop` in the name of the Prow job.
+The most important thing to know about how jobs are reported to the `-lp-interop` dashboards in TestGrid is that the automation that makes it happen looks for the unique identifier `-lp-interop` in the name of the Prow job.

-As you may have read in other documents in this repository, you will need to append `lp-interop` to the end of of your configuration file's filename when you create it.
+As you may have read in other documents in this repository, you will need to append `-lp-interop` to the end of of your configuration file's filename when you create it.
 When we create configuration files in OpenShift CI, as you may know, the format for the filenames is `{GitHub Organization}-{GitHub Repository}-{Branch}__****.yaml`.
 After the `{Branch}` section of the filename, anything can be appended to the end.
 The text appended to the end is called a "variant".
 The use of variants will come in handy if we test multiple versions of a layered product or of OpenShift.
-Please add `lp-interop` to the "variant" section of the filename.
+Please add `-lp-interop` to the "variant" section of the filename.

 **Examples:**

-- `ci-operator/config/windup/winup-ui-tests/windup-windup-ui-tests-main-lp-interop.yaml`: Will be reported because `lp-interop` is in the filename.
+- `ci-operator/config/windup/winup-ui-tests/windup-windup-ui-tests-main-lp-interop.yaml`: Will be reported because `-lp-interop` is in the filename.
-- `ci-operator/config/windup/winup-ui-tests/windup-windup-ui-tests-main.yaml`: Will NOT get reported because `lp-interop` is not found in the filename.
+- `ci-operator/config/windup/winup-ui-tests/windup-windup-ui-tests-main.yaml`: Will NOT get reported because `-lp-interop` is not found in the filename.
-- `ci-operator/config/windup/winup-ui-tests/windup-windup-ui-tests-main__ocp412-mtr-123-lp-interop.yaml`: Will be reported because `lp-interop` is found in the filename.
+- `ci-operator/config/windup/winup-ui-tests/windup-windup-ui-tests-main__ocp412-mtr-123-lp-interop.yaml`: Will be reported because `-lp-interop` is found in the filename.

 ### TestGrid Dashboard Creation and Modification Automation